 There’s always something new and exciting to discover in Melbourne.
 From the vibrant art scene to the abundance of delicious dining options and world-class events, it’s easy to see why this city is a must-see.

 Discover Melbourne CBD

 As the beating heart of the Victorian capital, Melbourne’s CBD is an exciting place to stay.
-It’s a distilled version of a city that is described as Australia’s cultural hub, sporting capital, and one of the most liveable places on the planet.With endless events, stunning scenery and some of Australia’s most iconic attractions, it’s not hard to find a reason to visit Melbourne.
+It’s a city best described as Australia’s cultural hub and events capital.With endless events, stunning scenery and some of Australia’s most iconic attractions, it’s not hard to find a reason to visit Melbourne.
 But for those ready to book their Victorian adventure, the decision of which hotel to stay at can be difficult.Happily, Qantas Hotels allows you to choose from over 200,000 hotel and accommodation options worldwide, with almost 200 in the Melbourne CBD alone.
 You’ll also earn 3 Qantas Points per A$1 spent* with Qantas Hotels.Which are the best of these hotels?
 The answer will depend on who you are and what you hope to get from your trip.
 Whether it’s your first time in the city or your fifteenth, let’s take a look at what you need to know about Melbourne and its hotels to make the most of your stay.

 Places to see

 What are the best streets to stay on in the Melbourne CBD?

 - Little Bourke Street: A one way street that runs east to west, Little Bourke Street carves a path almost directly through the centre of town.
 By staying at one of Little Bourke’s many hotels, you’ll be perfectly placed to both explore the rest of the city centre and to shop (Bourke Street Mall is just one street over).